Postmasters Gallery was founded by Magda Sawon and Tamas Banovich in New York's East Village in December 1984.

-the gallery relocated again to Chelsea.
-In October 2013 Postmasters opened its new space on 54 Franklin Street in Tribeca,
+In 1989, the gallery moved to Soho and relocated again to Chelsea in September 1998.
+In October 2013, the gallery opened its new spectacular 6,500 square-foot space on 54 Franklin Street in Tribeca.

 Extensive archives of all exhibitions since 1999 are available online www.postmastersart.com